 Truth is, nothing wrong with practicality, or with a little sacrifice while ticking off every item on your bucket list.
 What matters is that you enjoy every single moment you spend on that trip.
 That you follow your passion and the things you love regardless of the sacrifice.

-DIY traveling teaches you lessons you wouldn’t get from traveling in tours or traveling with so much budget to spare.
+A DIY trip teaches you lessons you wouldn’t get from traveling in tours or traveling with so much budget to spare.
 DIY travels only mean that you are capable of being empowered, resourceful, independent, and most of all practical while embracing the flexibility to enjoy both the unknown and the harv experiences you have never imagined.